 We have a multi-channel residential lending platform, offering purchase and refinance loan products.
-We believe that our multichannel origination mortgage platform provides us with a competitive advantage and enables us to provide borrowers with various products to ultimately originate both purchase and refinance loans across different market conditions.
+We believe that our multi-channel origination mortgage platform provides us with a competitive advantage and enables us to provide borrowers with various products to ultimately originate both purchase and refinance loans across different market conditions.
 As further described below, we originate loans through our Retail channel, offer purchase, refinance and closed-end second opportunities to eligible new and existing servicing customers through our Direct to Consumer channel and purchase originated loans through our Wholesale and Correspondent channels.
 Our loan offerings include residential mortgage loans conforming to the underwriting standards of the GSEs and Ginnie Mae, government-insured residential mortgage loans which are insured by the FHA, VA and USDA, Non-Agency securities and Non-QM loans through our SMART Loan Series.
 Our Non-QM loan products provide a variety of options for highly qualified borrowers who fall outside the specific requirements of Agency residential mortgage loans.
 We additionally originate closed-end second lien home equity loans to our existing consumers to access the equity in their home without the need to pay off their existing first lien mortgage.
 Newrez serviced over 3.7 million customers with an aggregated UPB of approximately \$778.4 billion and \$568.0 billion for the years ended December 31, 2024 and 2023, respectively.
 Our origination business funded \$58.6 billion and \$36.9 billion of mortgages for the years ended December 31, 2024 and 2023, respectively.

 We generally service all of the loans that we originate, which provides us connectivity with our borrowers throughout the lifecycle of their loan.
 Our servicing business operates through our performing and special servicing divisions.
 The performing loan servicing division services performing Agency and government-insured loans.
 Our special servicer, services delinquent government-insured, Agency and Non-Agency loans on behalf of the owners of the underlying mortgage loans.
-The special servicing, including loan modifications, and seek to help borrowers avoid foreclosure.
-As of December 31, 2024, the performing loan servicing division serviced \$514.0 billion UPB of loans, and Shellpoint Mortgage Servicing portfolio of \$843.8 billion UPB, an increase of \$204.4 billion from December 31, 2023.
+The special servicing division also includes third-party serviced loans on behalf of unaffiliated investors.
+We are highly experienced in loan servicing, including loan modifications, and seek to help borrowers avoid foreclosure.
+As of December 31, 2024, the performing loan servicing division serviced \$514.0 billion UPB of loans, and Shellpoint Mortgage Servicing serviced \$264.4 billion UPB of loans, and servicing portfolio of \$843.8 billion UPB, an increase of \$204.4 billion from December 31, 2023.
 The increase was primarily attributable to the Computershare Acquisition, as well as, new client acquisition and loan production, partially offset by scheduled and voluntary prepayment loan activity.